Q. How will Comfort Lining Work for me?

 Q. The product is starting to shift some in my denture after 6 days.

-A. When you start to notice the product not performing as well as it was the beginning of your application, then the product needs to be changed!
-We recommend changing your application every 6-7 days for hygiene reasons.
+A. When you start to notice the product not performing as well as it was the beginning of your application, then it's time to re-due the application.
+We recommend changing your application every 6-7 days so Comfort Lining can preform properly.

 Q. How will this adhesive secure my lower denture?